About this listing

 2 separate bedrooms, fully equipped and renovated (rooms, beds, kitchen, bathroom, terrace, dishwasher, sat TV, Wifi Internet access, ...) independent apartment with private garden in a small wine producing village in the "Provence" area.

-The whole apartment has been purpose designed to enable wheelchair access if required and, after a few requests, we now also have a baby cot :-).
+The whole apartment has been purpose designed to enable wheelchair access if required and, after a few requests, we now also have a baby cot and a high chair :-).

 The house is off the beaten track and very calm but at the same time the location is right in the middle of everything that's interesting in the Provence while easily in reach of the Cote d'Azur, the Ardeche, the Southern Alps... the immediate surroundings of the apt are great for outdoor activities, walks or just a lazy afternoon siesta with a book.
 We have a pair of bicycles you can use to get around the village or go for a spin in the countryside as well.